donhenton/mountebank-UI/cors-explorer/README.md

 request to use your port.There are two entries, one for localhost and one for 127.0.0.1

 the two buttons will submit CORS requests that should pass.

+There is a grunt task that will run this as well, but it is on port 9000